Co-teaching in first grade: an effective method for lower achieving students

 The research question addressed in this capstone is: Can special education students and at risk students receive proficiency on 80% of the Common Core State Standards for Mathematics using co-teaching?
 To answer this question the author analyzed students' assessments on the Common Core Math Standards and looked for growth to determine if these students were successful in a co-taught classroom.
 In this capstone the author describes co-teaching, through its history and various forms, as well as how to implement the model into a general classroom.
 The data used to analyze the question was collected between two fist grade classrooms.
 The co-teaching team for these classrooms consisted of two general classroom teachers, a math specialist, and a special education teacher (the author's perspective).

 Terbeest, Melissa D., "Co-teaching in first grade: an effective method for lower achieving students" (2012).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2506.